irudayambics/works/PRPs/03-recurring-todos.md

 - [ ] Create monthly recurrence on 31st using different strategies and verify due dates in shorter months.
 - [ ] Skip an occurrence and confirm the next scheduled date aligns with rule.
 - [ ] End recurrence and ensure no additional occurrences are generated afterward.
+- [ ] Attempt to start a recurrence within one minute and verify validation messaging without creating the rule.

 ## Performance Requirements
 - Recurrence creation (rule + first generation) completes ≤ 250 ms.